The First Step Toward a Permanent Home

 The mural in the courtyard of Marsha’s House features activist Marsha P. Johnson’s rainbow arms surrounding a group of queer, trans, youth of color being welcomed into shelter.

-New Providence Women’s Shelter and Housing
+New Providence Women’s Shelter

 Learn More